tspannhw/ClouderaPublicCloudCDFWorkshop/Labs1and2HDFS.md

 Step :  From the Flow Management Data Hub, Click the link for NiFi.

 [https://docs.cloudera.com/cdf-datahub/7.2.7/nifi-hbase-ingest/topics/cdf-datahub-hbase-ingest-build.html](https://docs.cloudera.com/cdf-datahub/7.2.7/nifi-hbase-ingest/topics/cdf-datahub-hbase-ingest-build.html)

+Step : You will begin to add data.

 Step :  Create the data generator.
 Add a "Generate Flow File" processor to the screen.